What is Merino Wool Yarn? - A Complete Guide

 Warmth and Coziness

 Nothing rivals the coziness of a chunky merino wool yarn blanket.
 It is knitted using the arm knitting technique with huge stitches, making the merino wool yarn chunky for a fluffier appearance.
 You can use them anywhere, from the living room to bedroom, and make yourself a cozy sitting area.
-These chunky knit blankets come in all colors, and stitch designs, giving you a wide range of options to choose from.
+These chunky knit blankets come in all colors, and designs, giving you a wide range of options to choose from.

 A chunky merino wool blanket that is resistant to wear, tear and wrinkles is everything a travel enthusiast looks for.
-For instance, it can provide warmth for a ten hours flight without getting all wrinkly in that smushed and small area on an airplane.
+For instance, it can provide warmth for a ten hours flight without getting all wrinkly in that small area on an airplane.
 All thanks to the amazing quality of merino wool.

 Another beneficial characteristic that is worth mentioning is its water-repellent nature.
 The wool extracts water vapors off your skin surface and absorbs them without getting damp.
 That is exactly why it also has a fire-repellent nature.

-Regular wool have a signature smell that gets stronger with the passage of time.
+Regular wool have a signature smell that can get stronger with the passage of time.
 And shortly, the stench becomes so strong that it isn’t bearable anymore.
 Merino wool, on the other hand, is odorless and remains that way no matter how many times you wash it.
 However, failure to wash the fabric properly may cause a lingering smell but not as strong as the regular wool.

 Tips for selecting the Best Merino Wool Yarn